data-skeptic/bot-survey-engine/episodes/README.md

 2. The size of the file **word2vector_model_question_answer_200_6_2.csv** is large, so I didn’t upload it to GitHub.
 In case one doesn’t want to run **gensim_models_question_answer python 3.ipynb**, **word2vector_model_question_answer_200_6_2.csv**
-is accessible at my google driver: https://drive.google.com/file/d/0Bz-4FukuZM1Kbm81UkF3RnRjY2c/view?usp=sharing
+is accessible at my google driver: https://drive.google.com/file/d/0Bz-4FukuZM1Kbm81UkF3RnRjY2c/view?usp=sharing After downloading it, save the csv file in the folder word_vec.

 3. Second run episodes_all.ipynb to get vector representations of all episodes.
 They will be saved in the folder **episode_vec**.
 Make sure that there are 179 episodes before 10/3/2017.